Vulnerabilities in dnsmasq Allow DNS Cache Poisoning and Root Code Execution

 • CVE-2026-5172 - An out-of-bounds read in the extract_addresses() function leads to a crash when processing specially crafted DNS responses.

-The vulnerability fix status for distributions can be assessed on the following pages (if a page is unavailable, the distribution's developers have not yet begun investigating the issue): Debian, Ubuntu, SUSE, RHEL, Gentoo, Arch, Fedora, OpenWRT, and FreeBSD.
-The Dnsmasq project is used in the Android platform and specialized distributions such as OpenWrt and DD-WRT, as well as in the firmware of wireless routers from many manufacturers.
+The status of vulnerability fixes in distributions can be assessed on these pages (if the page is unavailable, it means the distribution developers have not yet begun to address the issue): Debian, Ubuntu, SUSE, RHEL, Gentoo, Arch, Fedora, OpenWRT, FreeBSD.
+The Dnsmasq project is involved in the platform.
+Android and specialized distributions such as OpenWrt and DD-WRT, as well as in the firmware of wireless routers from many manufacturers.
 In standard distributions, Dnsmasq can be installed when using libvirt to provide DNS service in virtual machines or activated in the NetworkManager configurator.

 Source: opennet.ru